 When these needs are met, an individual experiences better health and well-being.
 They are intrinsically motivated to achieve and able to undergo growth and development13.

-Being autonomy supportive doesn’t mean allowing the child to behave any way they want.
+Being autonomy supportive doesn’t mean allowing the kid to behave any way they want.
 It means the child perceives the parent as non-controlling and they encourage autonomy.

-“Helicoptering” can be beneficials if the child experiences it as supportive and not controlling.
-But if the child perceives the parent as controlling, it doesn’t matter whether the parent is supportive because without autonomy, the child won’t flourish in their development.
+“Helicoptering” can be beneficials if the kid experiences it as supportive and not controlling.
+But if the kid perceives the parent as controlling, it doesn’t matter whether the parent is supportive because without autonomy, the child won’t flourish in their development.

 How To Stop Helicopter Parenting

 Most helicopter parents have good intentions.
 They want their children to be healthy, happy and successful.
-They want to help and support their kids in this journey.
+They want to help and support their kids in their parenting journey.

-However, when parents make success their parenting priority and become overly involved, their “help” or “support” becomes controlling.
+However, a helicopter parent who is also a perfectionist makes success their parenting priority.
+They become overly involved.
+As a result, their “help” or “support” becomes controlling.

 To stop helicopter parenting, draw the line between helping and controlling.
 It’s great to be a helpful and supportive parent as long as we don’t cross the line and start directing, or worse dictating, our children’s every move.